weimeilin79/gs-redpanda-k8s/redpanda-k8s/intro.md

 Kubernetes is a container orchestration tool that helps you to manage Redpanda cluster deployments and provides a standardized way of achieving high availability, disaster recovery, and scalability.

 In this tutorial, you will learn how to deploy Redpanda in Kubernetes with the Redpanda Helm chart.

+(This tutorial will take you 10-20 mins to complete)